Nuffle-Labs/docs/protocol.md

 For rewards, the platform distributes based on the blockchain it chooses as its base.
 In greenfield nuff-aware systems, it can follow the strategy's dynamic fork choice while rewarding according to the strategy's semantics.

-There are variations of settlement based on:
+There are variations of settlement based on the following:
 - An application hard selects a canonical base: the canonical slashing event and rewards are passed down as a message to the follower restaking platform.
-The example below is EigenLayer, which is the canonical reward/slashing accounting restaking platform, and Restaking B, which follows the canonical decisions as a follower.
+The example below is EigenLayer, the canonical reward/slashing accounting restaking platform, and Restaking B, which follows the canonical decisions as a follower.
 An important trustless component of this system is the Relayer.
 Any system observer who witnesses a slashing or reward event can provide an inclusion proof (or a zero-knowledge proof based on verification logic in the follower contract) of the event on the Ethereum network to the follower restaking platform.

 ### Right-to-slash